fgelsomini/ruby-oop-examples/README.md

 Impressed by your OOP prowess, your music store continues to seek your expertise.

-They would like to keep track of a count of all instruments added, regardless of type.
+They would like to keep track of a count of all instruments created, regardless of type.

 The counter should not be attached to any particular instance, and should return the count of all instruments created like the following code example: